<< Yesterday

 Tomorrow>>

-1979 Jesse Orosco becomes 'the player to be named later' in the Mets trade of Jerry Koosman to the Twins.
-The left-handed reliever will spend 24 seasons in the major leagues setting the all-time record for appearances with 1,252.
+1979 Jesse Orosco becomes 'the player to be named later' in the Mets' trade of Jerry Koosman to the Twins.
+The left-handed reliever will spend 24 seasons in the major leagues, setting the record for appearances with 1,252.

 1983 The Mariners select Reds minor leaguer Danny Tartabull as compensation for the loss of Floyd Bannister to the White Sox.
-The outfielder will hit .270 and receive consideration for the the Rookie of the Year Award in 1986, but will traded away in the off season along with Rick Luecken to the Royals for Scott Bankhead, Mike Kingery and Steve Shields.
+The outfielder will hit .270 and receive consideration for the Rookie of the Year Award in 1986 but will be traded away in the off-season with Rick Luecken to the Royals for Scott Bankhead, Mike Kingery, and Steve Shields.

-2005 The Tigers sign 31-year-old right fielder Magglio Ordonez (.292, 9.37) for five-years for a reported $75 million.
-The contract for the free agent slugger, recovering from knee surgery, include options which could extend the All-Star’s stay in Detroit for an additional two years making the deal nearly $100 million.
+2005 The Tigers sign 31-year-old right fielder Magglio Ordonez (.292, 9, 37) for a reported $75 million for five years.
+The contract for the free-agent slugger, recovering from knee surgery, includes options that could extend the All-Star's stay in Detroit for an additional two years, making the deal nearly $100 million.

-2006 Alex Gonzalez, who signed with the Red Sox as a free agent yesterday, singles in the tying run and then scores the winning run as Henry Blanco's pop fly bounces off the head off Erick Aybar giving Venezuela its first Caribbean Series championship since 1989.
-The ball, which the Dominican Republic Licey's Tigers’ shortstop lost in the lights, is ruled a double and caps a two-run bottom of the ninth rally resulting in 5-4 comeback victory for the Caracas Lions.
+2006 Alex Gonzalez, who signed with the Red Sox as a free agent yesterday, singles in the tying run and then scores the winning run when Henry Blanco's pop fly bounces off the head of Erick Aybar, giving Venezuela its first Caribbean Series championship since 1989.
+The ball, which the Dominican Republic Licey's Tigers' shortstop lost in the lights, is ruled a double and caps a two-run bottom of the ninth rally, resulting in a 5-4 comeback victory for the Caracas Lions.